-The inclusion of separate financial information of the Takaful fund and the Takaful Operator together with the Company-level financial statements in the statement of financial position, the statements of comprehensive income and the related notes to the financial statements represents additional supplementary information presented in accordance with the requirements of BNM pursuant to the Islamic Financial Services Act, 2013 in Malaysia to separate assets, liabilities, income and expenses of the Takaful fund from that of the Takaful Operator.
+The inclusion of separate financial information of the Takaful fund and the Takaful Operator together with the Company-level financial statements in the statement of financial position, the statement of profit or loss, the statement of comprehensive income and the related notes to the financial statements represents additional supplementary information presented in accordance with the requirements of BNM pursuant to the Islamic Financial Services Act, 2013 in Malaysia to separate assets, liabilities, income and expenses of the Takaful fund from that of the Takaful Operator.
 The accounting policies adopted for the Takaful Operator and Takaful fund are uniform for like transactions and events in similar circumstances.